Family travel checklist: what to pack

 - Take some music that your child enjoys, or make a family playlist with your children before you go.

 - Take some games – for example, checkers with magnetic pieces or card games.
-For this idea to work, you need someone to play the games with your child.

 - Sticker books or blank books and coloured pencils for writing and drawing can keep imaginations and hands busy.

-- If you’ve got more than one child, packing toys and books for each child can help keep everyone happy.
+- If you’ve got more than one child, packing toys and books for each child can help to keep everyone happy.

 – Catherine, mother of a five-year-old and an eight-year-old